Intersection where daycare bus crashes, no stranger to wrecks

-DALLAS, Ga. – More than three dozen collisions have occurred at a Dallas, Ga., intersection, where a tree service and daycare bus collided Friday morning.
+DALLAS, Ga. – Several children are out of the hospital after an accident between a tree service vehicle and a daycare van on Friday morning.
+But the intersection where it happened is no stranger to crashes.

-There have been 42 traffic accidents at the intersection of Merchants Drive/SR. 6 and Nathan Dean Boulevard/Highway 61 in Paulding County, since 2011, according to the Dallas Police Department.
+There have been 42 traffic accidents at the intersection of Merchants Drive/State Route 6 and Nathan Dean Boulevard/Highway 61 in Paulding County, since 2011 according to the Dallas Police Department.
 No fatalities were reported in 2016.

 The intersection is problematic, Paulding County Police Sgt.
 Ashley Henson said.